Suhas-Kadhane/Technical-Writing-Portfolio/README.md

 # Technical Writing Samples
 ### About this repository
-This repository serves as a comprehensive collection of my technical and non-technical documents.
+This repository contains an extensive collection of my technical writing documents and projects as part of my portfolio.

 | Sr No. | Document | Document type | Description |
 |:------:|---|---|---|